 Is there not pardon for the brave

 And broad release above,

 Whom larger thoughts keep whole?

 Who sees life equal like a chart,

 And keep his head and keep his heart,

 And only lose his soul.

 That last is the luke-warm way.
-No thanks.
-My buddy Blaise Pascal reminds us of the importance of our hearts.
-After all,
+Um, no thanks.
+My buddy Blaise Pascal reminds us of the importance of our hearts because, after all,

 We know the truth not only through our reason but also through our heart.
 It is through the latter that we know first principles, and reason, which has nothing to do with it, tries in vain to refute them.
 The skeptics have no other object than that, and they work at it to no purpose.

 My King came to give life, so we could live it abundantly, and whole heartedly.